Applications for the 2024 Te Tipu Whakarito Scholarships will be opening on Tuesday 16 January 2024.

 Fees and allowance payments are only paid upon meeting the requirements of a scholarship.
 To receive allowance payments you are required to be a full-time student (or have ‘limited full-time statuses from StudyLink) and pass all of your academic year.

 To apply for a scholarship you must complete an online application form.
-You can complete an application form by opening the link on the right-hand of this page.
+The application form will be made available when the scholarship programme opens.

 You can apply for multiple scholarships, but can only be granted one.
 Part-time options are available.